New US ambassador to New Zealand seeks to work with China - NewsBreak

 New US ambassador to New Zealand seeks to work with China

-WELLINGTON, New Zealand (AP) — Tom Udall, the new U.S. ambassador to New Zealand, says he wants to find areas of common ground with China in a region where tensions often run high.
+Tom Udall the new U.S. ambassador to New Zealand, says he wants to find areas of common ground with China in a region where tensions often run high.

 He said the U.S. relationship with China was complex because the two countries disagree over human rights issues and compete economically.